-- A. Submission of Site Development Stormwater Plan - 1.
-Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section 420-6(C) below as part of the submission of the application for approval. - 2.
-The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
-The applicant shall submit three copies of the materials listed in the checklist for site development stormwater plans in accordance with Section 420-6(C). - B. Site Development Stormwater Plan Approval
+- Submission of Site Development Stormwater Plan: - 1.
+Whenever an applicant seeks municipal approval of a development subject to this Chapter, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at §31-6.c below as part of the submission of the application for approval.

+- 2. The applicant shall demonstrate that the project meets the standards set forth in this Chapter. - 3.
+The applicant shall submit the copies required under Section 40-801 or Section 40-904 of the materials listed in the checklist for site development stormwater plans of the Land Use Chapter in accordance with §31-6.c of this Chapter. - b.
+Site Development Stormwater Plan Approval.
 The applicant's Site Development project shall be reviewed as a part of the review process by the municipal board or official from which municipal approval is sought.
-That municipal board or official shall consult the municipality's review engineer to determine if all of the checklist requirements have been satisfied and to determine if the project meets the standards set forth in this ordinance.

-C. Submission of Site Development Stormwater Plan
+That municipal board or official shall consult the municipality's review engineer to determine if all of the checklist requirements have been satisfied and to determine if the project meets the standards set forth in this Chapter. - c.
+Submission of Site Development Stormwater Plan.
 The following information shall be required:

-1. Topographic Base Map
+1. Topographic Base Map.

 The reviewing engineer may require upstream tributary drainage system information as necessary.
-It is recommended that the topographic base map of the site be submitted which extends a minimum of 200 feet beyond the limits of the proposed development, at a scale of 1"=200' or greater, showing 2-foot contour intervals.
-The map as appropriate may indicate the following: existing surface water drainage, shorelines, steep slopes, soils, erodible soils, perennial or intermittent streams that drain into or upstream of the Category One waters, wetlands and flood plains along with their appropriate buffer strips, marshlands and other wetlands, pervious or vegetative surfaces, existing man-made structures, roads, bearing and distances of property lines, and significant natural and manmade features not otherwise shown.
+It is recommended that the topographic base map of the site be submitted which extends a minimum of 200 feet beyond the limits of the proposed development, at a scale of 1''=200' or greater, showing 2-foot contour intervals.
+The map as appropriate may indicate the following: existing surface water drainage, shorelines, steep slopes, soils, erodible soils, perennial or intermittent streams that drain into or upstream of the Category One waters, wetlands and flood plains along with their appropriate buffer strips, marshlands and other wetlands, pervious or vegetative surfaces, existing manmade structures, roads, bearing and distances of property lines, and significant natural and manmade features not otherwise shown.

-2. Environmental Site Analysis
+2. Environmental Site Analysis.